ian0422my/my-jekyll/_posts/2022-09-14-kubernetes.markdown

 kubectl get replicaset
 ```

-* find image nginx version and add ":1.16". save the changes. old `pod`/`replicateset` will be removed. new one will be created based on thre latest `deployment`
+* find image nginx version and add ":1.16". save the changes. old `pod`/`replicateset` will be removed. new one will be created based on the latest `deployment`

 ```sh
 kubectl edit deployment nginx-depl // a auto-generated configuraiton deploiyment files will be show